Jen Psaki Already Talking About Stepping Down as Press Secretary

 “I think it’s going to be time for somebody else to have this job, in a year from now or about a year from now,” she said in a podcast interview with her former boss, Barack Obama Campaign Manager David Axelrod.

-Psaki previously worked for the Obama campaign as a press aide and also served as a spokesperson at the State Department during the Obama administration.
+Psaki previously worked for the Obama campaign as a press aide and also served as a spokesperson at the State Department during the Obama administration before ultimately taking the White House communications director job at the White House.

+She said when she first spoke with Biden’s team about taking the press secretary job, she agreed to do it for roughly a year.

 Axelrod said during the podcast that Psaki was a “dark horse” candidate for the White House press secretary position when former TIME journalist Jay Carney replaced Obama’s first press secretary, Robert Gibbs.